Visit the institution website for COVID‑19 updates

 Months of entry

 This course offers students from a wide variety of backgrounds the opportunity to develop their legal knowledge and skills in some of the most intellectually challenging and practically relevant areas of trade and commercial law.
-The course has a particular emphasis upon the international aspects of these areas of legal knowledge and practice.
+The course has a particular emphasis on the international aspects of these areas of legal knowledge and practice.